 (c) the Animal Welfare Act 1999 (Section 10), which mandates that the person in charge of an animal must meet its physical and health needs; disconnecting and discontinuing life-essential fluids from an overdosed patient to facilitate "observation" is a direct violation of this statutory duty).

-And as concerns Massey University's legal threats to me to "gag" me regarding my continuing discoveries and withhold all other information from me (knowing now that I have learned how to read clinical notations), the actions of the institution's management now sit squarely in the domain of not just malpractice, but malfeasance.
+And as concerns Massey University's legal threats to me to "gag" me regarding my continuing discoveries, and their withholding of all other information from me (knowing now that I have learned how to read clinical notations), the actions of the institution's management now sit squarely in the domain of not just malpractice, but malfeasance.

 To the Students of Massey University's Companion Animal 'Hospital':